Swipe Tap Love: Synopsis

 2009, an ordinary year for most but it was a turning point for two disheartened souls.A news report on a fire causes TV reporter, Yu Chor Gin (Priscilla Wong) to remember about her father's death from a car accident years ago.
 Chor Gin regrets not being able to see her father for the last time, and on the same day she meets Lok Tin Sung (Raymond Wong Ho-yin), a glass artist who has lost his sister in the fire.
 They accompany each other through the night silently.

-Afraid to miss another opportunity again, Chor Gin borrows Tin Sung's handphone to record a "I miss you" message to her pursuer, Cheng Yat Hei (Tony Hung).Years later, Chor Gin is now a marketing manager at a chocolate factory.
-Chor Gin and Yat Hei have ended their 4 years relationship as they have grew more & more distant, leaving only doubts in their relationship.
+Afraid to miss another opportunity again, Chor Gin borrows Tin Sung's handphone to record an "I miss you" message to her pursuer, Cheng Yat Hei (Tony Hung).Years later, Chor Gin is now a marketing manager at a chocolate factory.
+Chor Gin and Yat Hei have ended their 4 years relationship as they have grown more and more distant, leaving only doubts in their relationship.

 Chor Gin and Tin Sung meets again as her mother babysits Tin Sung's daughter.
 They began communicating via text messages.
 Their messages content include work, family and love encouragements to each other.
 It seems that an app for love has already been installed in their heart...